![]() |

 |

 Jeff Storms is a project consultant employed by the CBTH Project since 2007 to assist with project management, prepare manuscripts for publication in peer-reviewed journals, generate figures and other graphic design work, assist with the yearly atlas release, perform GIS analysis, and to keep the project database up-to-date and organized.
 Jeff is also the primary administrator of the CBTH website, maintains sponsor contacts, and edits the CBTH newsletter.
-He received his BS degree in Radio-Televsion-Film from the College of Communications at the University of Texas in May 2009.
+He received his BS degree in Radio-Televsion-Film from the University of Texas at Austin in May 2009.

 Job Title: Project Consultant Back to Top |